LasithaAmarasinghe/Analog-Wall-Follow-Robot/README.md

 *  Two PWM signals with varying duty cycles are generated using the PID output and a comparator circuit.
 *  Then using the motor driver, PWM signals are fed to the left and right wheels.
 *  The robot tracks the walls and travels on the centerline between walls.
-*  Additionally we added another Sharp IR sensor to control the speed of the robot.
+*  Additionally we added another sharp IR sensor to the front of the robot to control the speed of the robot.
 *  The measured distance is compared with a predefined distance and the difference is taken as the error signal.
 *  The error signal is fed to a PID control circuit.
 *  A PWM signal is generated using the PID output and a comparator circuit.
 *  This PWM signal acts as the Base speed of the robot.
 *  Consequently the additional sharp IR sensor will vary the speed of the car accordingly.

 ![image](https://github.com/LasithaAmarasinghe/Analog-Wall-Follow-Robot/assets/106037441/49f70bd2-af03-46a3-9955-452a3b607f5d)